After every crash or major geopolitical event that roils the market we are exposed to graphics like this one containing sigma numbers:

 Because there’s not an easy way to hedge or monetize it, the VIX acts like a market with low liquidity.
 High demand during fearful times (usually for S&P 500 puts) rapidly drives up the index, and when the crisis has passed it collapses.

-It hasn’t happened yet, but I wouldn’t be surprised to see a daily +100% move in the VIX (15 sigma).
+It hasn’t happened yet (update—a 116% move happened 5-Feb-2018), but I wouldn’t be surprised to see a daily +100% move in the VIX (15 sigma).
 The index can get as low as 10 or 12 when the market is quiet and has averaged around 20 over the long term.
-A major geopolitical event / disaster after the VIX closes at a low level could quite conceivably result in the VIX opening in the 20 to 24 range—doubling in value and yet very close to its long-term average.
+A major geopolitical event/disaster after the VIX closes at a low level could quite conceivably result in the VIX opening in the 20 to 24 range—doubling in value and yet very close to its long-term average.

-The VIX generates high sigma events when people rush to insure their portfolios and when they lose interest and wander off.
+The VIX generates high sigma events when people rush to insure their portfolios, and also when they lose interest and wander off.
 This behavior offers entertainment value but is not particularly informative, and definitely not predictive.

 Physicists have a saying: “If something can happen it will.”
 Given enough time low probability events will happen.
 Thirty-two consecutive reds occurred on a roulette table in 1943—the odds of that happening are around 24 billion to one.
 However, I’m not aware of any high sigma financial event that is best explained as a truly random event.
 All the ones I’ve looked at appear to be explained best by one or more of the first three causes mentioned.